oyugiben/cs-messaging-web-app/README.md

 $ npm install $$ npm start
 ```

 The frontend build files have already been compiled therefore, otherwise just run.
 The agent portal is exposed at `http:localhost:1337`.
+The dashboard can be accessed at `http:localhost:4040`.
+The serverUrl is `http://localhost:1337/branch-cs-messaging-web-app`

 ```bash
 $ npm start